mgimond/Spatial_pre2021/_book/A05-Raster-Operations.md

 ## Focal operations and functions {-}

-Operations or functions applied focally to rasters involve all user defined neighboring cells.
+Operations or functions applied focally to rasters involve user defined neighboring cells.
 For example, a cell output value can be the average of all 121 cells--an 11x11 kernel--centered on the cell whose value is being estimated (this is an example of a _smoothing function_).

 ```r